Skip to content

 The following items may need to be updated/customized if you made changes to these or used alternate names.

-• cluster name: "demo-gpueks"
+• cluster name: demo-gpu-eks

-• cloud provider: "eks
+• cloud provider: aws-cloud-credential

-• project: "default project"
+• project: defaultproject

 Step 2: Provision Cluster

-• Navigate to the "cluster" sub folder
+• On your command line, navigate to the "cluster" sub folder

 • Type the command